diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/001-epiphanies.md

 ### monsters

-beings made of supernatural energy. the more energy they contain the greater their influence over reality, and the stronger their abilities become.
+(name tbd) beings made of supernatural energy. the more energy they contain the greater their influence over reality, and the stronger their abilities become.

 to grow, they can passively absorb from their environment or consume other sources of energy, including epiphany users and each other.